VINCENT MONNIER

-SENIOR / PRINCIPAL LEVEL DESIGNER
+SENIOR / LEAD LEVEL DESIGNER

 TRAVERSAL AS IDENTITY